 Any contact detonator will still function if the target is contacted.
-Proximity and command detonated warheads will explode at sufficient range from the target to assure no target damage is done.
-Intelligent detonators are immune to ECM.
+Proximity, intelligent, and command detonated warheads will explode at sufficient range from the target to assure no target damage is done.

 Sand Effects: Any missile which passes through sand may be incapacitated by that sand.
-For each 25 millimeters of sand that a missile passes through, throw 12+ for the missile to be incapacitated by it.
+For each 25 millimeters of sand that a missile passes through, throw 12 + for the missile to be incapacitated by it.
 If incapacitated, the missile ceases to function.